Taiping Rebellion: Concurrent rebellions

 The Nian Rebellion (1853–1868), and several Chinese Muslim rebellions in the southwest (the Panthay Rebellion, 1855–1873) and the northwest (Dungan revolt, 1862–1877) continued to pose considerable problems for the Qing dynasty.

 Occasionally, the Nian rebels collaborated with Taiping forces, for instance, they collaborated during the Northern Expedition.
 As the Taiping rebellion lost ground, particularly after the fall of Nanjing in 1864, former Taiping soldiers and commanders like Lai Wenguang were incorporated into Nian ranks.

 After the failure of the Red Turban Rebellion (1854–1856) to capture Guangzhou, their soldiers retreated north into Jiangxi and joined forces with Shi Dakai.
 After the defeat of the Li Yonghe and Lan Chaoding rebellion in Sichuan, remnants combined with Taiping forces in Shaanxi.
 Remnant forces of the Small Swords Society uprising in Shanghai regrouped with the Taiping army.

 Du Wenxiu, who led the Panthay Rebellion in Yunnan, was in contact with the Taiping Heavenly Kingdom.
 He was not waging his rebellion against Han Chinese, instead, he was anti-Qing and he wanted to destroy the Qing government.
 Du's forces led many non-Muslim forces, including Han Chinese, Li, Bai, and Hani peoples.
-They were assisted by non-Muslim Shan and Kakhyen and other hill tribes in the revolt.
+They were assisted by non-Muslim Shan and Kachin people and other hill tribes in the revolt.

 The other Muslim rebellion, the Dungan revolt, was the reverse: it was not aiming to overthrow the Qing dynasty because its leader Ma Hualong had accepted an imperial title.
 Instead, it erupted as a result of intersectional fighting between Muslim factions and Han Chinese.
 During the Dungan revolt, various groups fought against each other without any coherent goal.
-According to modern researchers, the Dungan rebellion began in 1862, not as a planned uprising but as a coalescence of many local brawls and riots which were triggered by trivial causes, among these causes were false rumors that the Hui Muslims were aiding the Taiping rebels.
+According to modern researchers, the Dungan rebellion began in 1862, not as a planned uprising but as a coalescence of local brawls and riots triggered by trivial causes.
+Among these causes were false rumors that the Hui Muslims were aiding the Taiping rebels.
 The Hui Ma Xiaoshi claimed that the Shaanxi Muslim rebellion was connected to the Taiping.
-Jonathan Spence claimed that a key reason for the Taiping's defeat was its inability to coordinate its rebellion with other rebellions.
+Jonathan Spence claims that a key reason for the Taiping's defeat was its inability to coordinate its rebellion with other rebellions.